amiaopensource/amia-org/README.md

 ## HOW TO REVIEW THE DRAFT DOCUMENT

 To see the diagram as a scrollable webpage, click [here](http://htmlpreview.github.io/?https://github.com/amiaopensource/amia-org/blob/master/amia_organizationalstructure_DRAFT_2016-03-30.html) for the HTML version.
+Your left-right scroll bar will be at the bottom of your screen.

 To download the diagram as an image, you can right-click [here](https://github.com/amiaopensource/amia-org/blob/master/amia_organizationalstructure_DRAFT_2016-03-30.png) (embedded links will not work).